Radiologic Technology (RT) Certificate Program

 Our program is proud to report that, over the most recent 5 year period:

-96% of graduates pursuing a career in radiologic technology have passed the ARRT National Board Examination.
+- 96% of graduates pursuing a career in radiologic technology have passed the ARRT National Board Examination on their first attempt.
+Those students who did not pass on first attempt did eventually pass the ARRT Examination.

 Frequently Asked Questions